henrik7264/PY_Actors/README.md

 2023-01-01 23:19:49,175 MyActor INFO: Received a MyMessage: Hello World, 1234

 ### Schedulers (Python)
 Schedulers are a simple timing mechanism.
-We can at any time ask the scheduler to perform at task (function call) after a given time.
+It can be used to perform at task (function call) after a given time.
 The task can executed once or repeated until it is removed.
 The scheduler interface is as follows:

 #### Syntax
 ```python